The Hilbert-space structure of free fermions in disguise: Overview of our results

 \section{Overview of our results}

-In the previous section, we have shown that the Hilbert space admits the factorization $\mathcal{H}=\mathcal{H}_F\otimes\mathcal{H}_{D}$.
+We have shown that the Hilbert space admits the factorization $\mathcal{H}=\mathcal{H}_F\otimes\mathcal{H}_{D}$.
 In the rest of this work, we will further refine the structure of $\mathcal{H}_D$.
 Before proceeding, it is useful to provide an overview of our main results, which we report in this section.

 In essence, we will show that $\mathcal{H}_D$ can be further factorized as $\mathcal{H}_D=\mathcal{H}_{\widetilde{D}} \otimes \mathcal{H}_{F'}$, we will exhibit an explicit orthonormal basis for $\mathcal{H}_{\widetilde{D}}$ and $\mathcal{H}_{F'}$, and characterize the operator algebras supported on $\mathcal{H}_{\widetilde{D}}$ and $\mathcal{H}_{F'}$, respectively.
 In more detail, our results can be summarized as follows: \begin{itemize} \item We will show that $\mathcal{H}_{\widetilde{D}}$ supports the action of all operators that commute with all the generators $h_m$, as well as with the boundary mode $\chi$ (and therefore, with all fermionic operators $\{\Psi_k\}, \{\Psi^\dagger_k\}$).
 We will denote the algebra of such operators by $\mathcal{A}_{\widetilde{D}}$.
 As it will be clear from our analysis, $\mathcal{A}_{\widetilde{D}}$ strongly depends on the representation chosen for $h_m$, but not on the values of the couplings $\{b_m\}$ in the Hamiltonian.
 We will characterize $\mathcal{A}_{\widetilde{D}}$ by exhibiting $2N_P+N_C$ independent generators, consisting of: \begin{itemize} \item $N_P$ pairs of operators $\{(\tilde{X}_m,\tilde{Y}_m)\}_{m=1}^{N_P}$, such that